GreenleafLab/chromVAR/README.md

 # chromVAR

 chromVAR is an R package for the analysis of sparse chromatin accessibility data from single cell or bulk ATAC or DNAse-seq data.
 The package aims to identify motifs or other genomic annotations associated with variability in chromatin accessibility between individual cells or samples.
-For a more detail overview of the method, please see the [publication](https://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.4401.html) or [preprint](https://www.biorxiv.org/content/early/2017/02/21/110346).
+For a more detail overview of the method, please see the [publication](https://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.4401.html) ([pdf](http://greenleaf.stanford.edu/assets/pdf/nmeth.4401.pdf), [supplement](https://drive.google.com/file/d/0B8eUn6ZURmqvUjBCbE5Hc0p4UFU/view?usp=sharing)).

 ## Note on recent function name changes